Horned grebe: Food and feeding

-Reproduction
+Breeding

 Horned grebes are monogamous and develop their relationship through elaborate mating routines.
 There are four pair bonding ceremonies; discovery ceremony, weed ceremony, head-shaking ceremony and triumph ceremony.
 The discovery ceremony begins with advertising displays, which include an upright posture, erect "horns" and sounding of their advertising call.
 Then, both male and female engage in bouts of penguin dance and preening.
 This initial pair bonding ceremony is to ensure correct species identification, sex and compatibility.
 The weed ceremony follows the completion of a successful discovery ceremony.
 The male and female will dive, retrieve weeds and rise in synchronisation.
 The pair will come breast-to-breast with their weeds then turn side by side to continue swimming.
 This weed-rush can continue multiple times until both individuals are satisfied.
 Finally, the head-shaking ceremony and triumph ceremony are performed for primarily established pairs.
 Once copulation is to take place, it always occurs on a platform nest built by the pair.

-Horned grebes usually arrive at breeding grounds in pairs or solitarily to seek out a mate, between April and August.
-Within a typical breeding colony there are approximately 20 breeding pairs, who nest solitarily.
+Horned grebes usually arrive at breeding grounds in pairs or solitarily to seek out a mate in the spring or early summer.
+A pair may nest entirely alone or in a loose colony that typically contains approximately 20 breeding pairs, each pair nesting some distance from the others.
 During nesting, horned grebes are known to defend their nests very aggressively.
-Those nests are built from plant matter and are most commonly affixed to emergent vegetation otherwise built on land or in shallow open water.
-In June, females lay a single clutch of three to eight eggs, which are coloured white, brownish or blueish green.
+Nests are built from plant matter and are most commonly affixed to emergent vegetation otherwise built on land or in shallow open water.
+Depending on location the eggs are laid between April and September, with June being the most common month.
+The females lays a single clutch of three to eight eggs, which are coloured white, brownish or blueish green.
 These eggs measure 58 by 39 mm on average.
 Both males and females share incubation time for 22 to 25 days.
 When the young hatch, they can swim and dive within the first few days, although they must be kept warm by their parents for up to 14 days.
 During this time, the juvenile chicks can often be seen riding on the backs of their swimming parents right in-between the wing and the back.
 Later the horned grebe will take their first flight at 55–60 days old.
-The species finally reaches sexual maturity at 2 years old.
+The species finally reaches sexual maturity at two years old.